sn0x-sharma/ZEROGRAVE/ChromeOS-BFCache-Credential-Leak/REPORT'.md

 # Summary

 Chromium's password autofill deliberately withholds a saved password's real value from `element.value` until it believes the user has freshly, intentionally interacted with the page (`PasswordAutofillAgent::PasswordValueGatekeeper`).
-The flag this gate depends on is reset in exactly one place, tied to a brand-new document being committed (`ReadyToCommitNavigation`) — but a Back/Forward Cache (BFCache) restore resumes the same frozen document instead of committing a new one, and notifies observers through a completely separate channel (`DidSetPageLifecycleState`) that this component never listens to.
+The flag this gate depends on is reset in exactly one place, tied to a brand-new document being committed (`ReadyToCommitNavigation`) but a Back/Forward Cache (BFCache) restore resumes the same frozen document instead of committing a new one, and notifies observers through a completely separate channel (`DidSetPageLifecycleState`) that this component never listens to.
 The result: once any single, unrelated gesture has ever occurred on a page, the gate stays open forever across BFCache round trips.
 I built an end-to-end PoC that adds a real saved password, gets one incidental click, then has the page navigate itself away and immediately call `history.back()` with **zero further interaction** and confirmed the real password lands in a freshly-created password field's `.value`, readable by any script on that origin, on the very first check after the restore.
 Reproduced 7/7 times across three variants with two different credentials.

 # Affected Version(s)

 - **Product:** Chromium / Google Chrome
-- **Platform:** Linux (tested); the mechanism (renderer-side C++, no Linux-specific code path involved) is not platform-gated and is expected to reproduce on Windows/macOS/ChromeOS builds sharing the same `components/autofill` and `content/renderer` source — not independently verified on those platforms in this pass.
+- **Platform:** Linux (tested); the mechanism (renderer-side C++, no Linux-specific code path involved) is not platform-gated and is expected to reproduce on Windows/macOS/ChromeOS builds sharing the same `components/autofill` and `content/renderer` source not independently verified on those platforms in this pass.
-- **Binary tested:** `/usr/bin/chromium` **147.0.7727.101**, stock Debian/Kali package
-  (`chromium` `147.0.7727.101-1`, maintainer: Debian Chromium Team).
-Confirmed via `dpkg -s`/`file` that this is the unmodified distro package launcher, not a custom build **Note:** a newer packaged version (149.0.7827.114-1) is available in the Kali repo but was not independently re-tested — see Limits.
+- **Binary tested:** `/usr/bin/chromium` **147.0.7727.101**, stock Debian/Kali package (`chromium` `147.0.7727.101-1`, maintainer: Debian Chromium Team).
+Confirmed via `dpkg -s`/`file` that this is the unmodified distro package launcher, not a custom build **Note:** a newer packaged version
+  (149.0.7827.114-1) is available in the Kali repo but was not independently re-tested — see Limits.
 - **Source audited:** Chromium `main` commit **`d90fdef3ca61a075b5a36f413b61e75035ccc5a8`**.
-Re-verified against a same-day-later `main` fetch
-  (`28c79d915cc052f2034eb1df9d3896a58986b839`, ~2 hours later) — byte-identical diff on
-  every file this report cites (see `evidence/2026-07-05-code-drift-check.txt`), i.e. not already patched as of that re-fetch.
+Re-verified against a same-day-later `main` fetch (`28c79d915cc052f2034eb1df9d3896a58986b839`, ~2 hours later) — byte-identical diff on every file this report cites, i.e. not already patched as of that re-fetch.

 # Vulnerability Class / Category

 Logic flaw / broken security-state invalidation: a security control that withholds a stored plaintext password from readable DOM state until a fresh user gesture is bypassed via a Back/Forward Cache restore, resulting in disclosure of the saved credential to same-origin page script with no fresh interaction.
 Not a memory-safety bug — a logic bug in state-machine / lifecycle-hook wiring.

-**Proposed severity: Medium** — "exposure of sensitive user information that an attacker can exfiltrate," per Chromium's Severity Guidelines.
+**Proposed severity: Medium** "exposure of sensitive user information that an attacker can exfiltrate," per Chromium's Severity Guidelines.
 This is deliberately *not* claimed as the Low example "bypass requirement for a user gesture" (issue 256057): see the Impact Statement for why the sensitive-data-exposure consequence places it in Medium, and the "Non-Qualifying Categories" section for why it is not the bare-gesture-bypass Low bucket.
-It is also *not* claimed as High/Critical — a two-angle escalation investigation (cross-origin read;
+It is also *not* claimed as High/Critical a two-angle escalation investigation (cross-origin read;
 memory-corruption chain) was performed and both are genuine dead ends (details in the Impact Statement and in the attached `docs/research-inventory.md` item #12).
 Reporting the honest Medium rather than an inflated severity that would be downgraded on triage.